American alligator: Bite and mastication

-Tool use
+Possible tool use

 American alligators have been documented using lures to hunt prey such as birds.
 This means they are among the first reptiles recorded to use tools.
 By balancing sticks and branches on their heads, American alligators are able to lure birds looking for suitable nesting material to kill and consume.
 This strategy, which is shared by the mugger crocodile, is particularly effective during the nesting season, in which birds are more likely to gather appropriate nesting materials.
+This strategy has been documented in two Florida zoos occurring multiple times a day in peak nesting season and in some parks in Louisiana.
+The use of tools was documented primarily during the peak rookery season when birds were primarily looking for sticks.

+However, a three-day experiment to reproduce the use of sticks as lures, published in 2019, failed to document the behavior.
+Researchers placed sticks at densities of 30 to 35 sticks per meter squared near four captive populations, two near rookeries and two at no-rookery sites.
+While stick-displaying behavior was observed several times, it was not more frequent near rookeries.
+In fact, in some comparisons, it was associated with no-rookery sites.
+This implies American alligators do not tailor this behavior to specific contexts, leaving the purpose, if any, of stick-displaying ambiguous.

-Aquatic vs terrestrial
+Aquatic vs terrestrial prey

 Fish and other aquatic prey taken in the water or at the water's edge form the major part of American alligator's diet and may be eaten at any time of the day or night.
 Adult American alligators also spend considerable time hunting on land, up to 50 m from water, ambushing terrestrial animals on trailsides and road shoulders.
 Usually, terrestrial hunting occurs on nights with warm temperatures.
 When hunting terrestrial prey, American alligators may also ambush them from the edge of the water by grabbing them and pulling the prey into the water, the preferred method of predation of larger crocodiles.

 Additionally, American alligators have recently been filmed and documented killing and eating sharks and rays; four incidents documented indicated that bonnetheads, lemon sharks, Atlantic stingrays, and nurse sharks are components of the animal's diet.
 Sharks are also known to prey on American alligators, in turn, indicating that encounters between the two predators are common.